Superior Plus (TSE:SPB) Trading Down 21.1% Following Analyst Downgrade

-Superior Plus (TSE:SPB – Get Free Report) last posted its earnings results on Thursday, November 13th.
-The company reported C($0.47) earnings per share for the quarter.
-Superior Plus had a return on equity of 4.21% and a net margin of 1.80%.The business had revenue of C$470.64 million for the quarter.
+Superior Plus (TSE:SPB – Get Free Report) last released its quarterly earnings results on Thursday, November 13th.
+The company reported C($0.47) earnings per share (EPS) for the quarter.
+Superior Plus had a return on equity of 4.21% and a net margin of 1.80%.The firm had revenue of C$470.64 million for the quarter.

 Superior Plus Announces Dividend